2026 · Novus NewsletterAbout 5 min readBy Tyler Fisher

 Send on a cadence you can sustain—weekly or biweekly beats sporadic bursts.
 Proof on real devices; dark mode and image blocking change how templates render.
 Maintain suppression lists and honor unsubscribes immediately; trust is the asset you are compounding.

-When you integrate with Discord bots or Studio workflows, document triggers explicitly: does a “going live” email fire automatically or only when a human approves?
+When you integrate with Discord bots, document triggers explicitly: does a "going live" announcement fire automatically or only when a human approves?
 Clarity prevents double-sends and embarrassing race conditions during major announcements.